Considerations for Antiretroviral Use in Special Patient Populations

 Following delivery, clinical, immunologic, and virologic follow-up should continue as recommended for nonpregnant adults and adolescents.
-Breastfeeding is not recommended for women in the United States who have confirmed HIV because safer infant-feeding alternatives are available.
 Maternal ART should be continued after delivery.
 For more information regarding postpartum management of HIV, refer to the Perinatal Guidelines.

 Several studies have demonstrated that adherence to ART may decline during the postpartum period.69-71 Clinicians should address ART adherence at each postpartum clinic visit, including an evaluation of specific factors that facilitate adherence or present a barrier to adherence.
 Clinicians may recommend an intervention to improve adherence (see Adherence to the Continuum of Care).

 Clinicians should discuss future reproductive plans and timing, the risks and benefits of conceiving on specific ARV medications, and the use of appropriate contraceptive options to prevent unintended pregnancy.
 If a long-acting reversible contraceptive—such as an implant or IUD—is desired by the patient, it should be inserted before hospital discharge or during the postpartum visit.